All Episodes

 Many of you listening to this on radio around the country, and we are thrilled to have you with us as well.

-Uh, but let's just start with the big thing everybody's wanted to hear about, and that is your sit-down interview in your office with Tucker Carlson.
+Senator, we've got a lot to talk about on the show, but let's just start with the big thing everybody's wanting to hear about, and that is your sit-down interview in your office with Tucker Carlson.

 Well, this week I sat down with Tucker Carlson.

-We did a two-hour interview in my office, and I gotta tell you it was a bloodbath.
+We did a two-hour interview in my office.

-So let's just start with the basic question that I think so many people have been asking me when they saw the the the symmets of this interview, and I would actually encourage people to watch the entire interview, uh not just the little things that popped on social media.
+So let's just start with the basic question that I think so many people have been asking me when they saw the sibits of this interview.

-But number one, like why did you decide to do this interview with him?
+But number one, like, why did you decide to do this interview with him?

 Well, let me start with the second part first.

-I knew he was going to come in and just be swinging as hard as he could, and and and I went in, I I wasn't looking to pick a fight.
+I knew he was going to come in and just be swinging as hard as he could.

 We agree across the board.

-You'd but you've been fantastic on securing the border.
+You've been fantastic on securing the border.

 That is a deep passion of mine.

-We've got to secure the border, and and and when Joe Biden and the Democrats had opened borders, you were ferocious in fighting for that, which which I I have been fighting alongside that with with all my might.
+And when Joe Biden and the Democrats had opened borders, you were ferocious in fighting for that, which I have been fighting alongside that with all my might.

-Uh I I will say during COVID, during the COVID lockdowns, Tucker was phenomenal.
+I will say during COVID, during the COVID lockdowns, Tucker was phenomenal.

-I I I I listened to them, I consume them like crack every night because they are so good because he was speaking out.
+I consume them like crack every night because they are so good because he was speaking out.

-He was speaking out powerfully against the insanity of shutting down our country, against the insanity of shutting down small businesses, against the insanity of shutting down churches, against the insanity of shutting down schools, and and over ten million kids did not go to in-person school for over a year.
+He was speaking out powerfully against the insanity of shutting down our country, against the insanity of shutting down small businesses, against the insanity of shutting down churches, against the insanity of shutting down schools.

-So on all of those issues, on free speech, on on on the second amendment, Tucker's been fantastic, and we are on exactly the same page on all of those issues.
+So on all of those issues, on free speech, on the Second Amendment, Tucker's been fantastic.

 Now, I did acknowledge there are issues on which we disagree.

-Uh I knew that Tucker wanted the interview because he wanted to come after me.
+I knew that Tucker wanted the interview because he wanted to come after me.

-Uh and I knew that it was going to be particularly spicy, a lot of fireworks, because Tucker in the last week has gotten really crosswise with President Trump.
+And I knew that it was going to be particularly spicy, a lot of fireworks, because Tucker in the last week has gotten really crosswise with President Trump.

-Uh trucker Tucker has blasted the president and said that the president was complicit in Israel's war.
+Tucker has blasted the president and said that the president was complicit in Israel's war.

-He said that the president's actions were not consistent with America first, and and and so I I knew that Tucker was going to be hot and and that I was going to be the target to take his iR out.
+And so I knew that Tucker was going to be hot and that I was going to be the target to take his ire out.

-But but I did the interview because listen, although Tucker is right on a whole lot of issues on foreign policy, I think he's gone really off the rails.
+But I did the interview because listen, although Tucker is right on a whole lot of issues on foreign policy, I think he's gone really off the rails.

 It's not good for America.